How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 19

-Likewise, double click on Windows6.1-KB2990941 to install and then click the Restart Now button for the updates to take effect.
+Similarly, install Windows 6.1-KB2990941 by double-clicking on it.
+Then click the Restart Now button for the updates to take effect.

 Hotfix Installation Completed